Creating Rich and Organic Garden Soil

 More Healthy Soil Practices

-If you're making wholesale changes to a large area, your best bet is to sow a cover crop to revive soils with limited organic matter.
-A cover crop is a quick-growing annual such as buckwheat, clover, rye, or barley that is turned over before it matures.
-It's also called green manure because plants are plowed back into the soil when they're still green and immature (that's when they're highest in nitrogen.
+If you plan to make wholesale changes to a large garden plot, your best bet is to sow a cover crop to revive soils with limited organic matter.
+A cover crop is a quick-growing annual, such as buckwheat, clover, rye, or barley, that is turned over (or plowed back into the soil) before it matures.
+It's also called green manure because plants are turned over when they're still green and immature; that's when they're highest in nitrogen.
 Keep in mind that cover crops are relatively low-maintenance, but they still need to be watered during times of drought.

 Try this cover crop rotation to improve poor soil in a vegetable garden.
-Sow a thick crop of buckwheat (a warm-season cover crop) in the spring or summer, then turn it over when it reaches 8-10 inches in height.
+Sow a thick crop of buckwheat (a warm-season cover crop) in the spring or summer, then turn it over when it reaches 8-10 inches tall.
 Wait two weeks and sow another crop of buckwheat, again plowing it under when it's 8-10 inches tall.
-Let the ground lay fallow until mid-fall, then finish with a heavy sowing of winter rye; plow that under in spring.
+Let the ground lay fallow (left unsown to increase fertility) until midfall, then finish by sowing winter rye.
+Plow that crop under in spring.
 Then wait two to three weeks before planting vegetables because decomposing plant matter ties up valuable nitrogen.

 Double-digging is the labor-intensive practice of temporarily removing topsoil in order to loosen hardpan—a subsoil so compacted that it’s nearly impenetrable by plant roots.
 Start by excavating a row at the end of a garden bed.
 (If you have to remove sod, set it aside for now.
 Then flip it over, grass side down, and place it on the bottom of the trench after you’re done digging.)
-Dig about a foot deep, saving the soil on a tarp.
-Loosen the newly revealed hardpan at the bottom of the hole by sticking a spading fork deeply into the hardpan and twisting it around.
+Dig about a foot deep, saving the excavated soil on a tarp.
+Loosen the newly revealed hardpan at the bottom of the hole by sticking a spading fork deeply into it and twisting it around.
 Don't turn the soil over.
-Add an inch of compost, then fill the trench with the soil you remove from the next row.
+Add an inch of compost, then refill the trench with soil you remove from the next row.
 Continue excavating row after row until you reach the end of the bed.
 Use the soil you placed on the tarp to fill the last trench.
-A good finishing step is to top the bed with a couple inches of compost.
+Level the soil, then top the bed with a couple of inches of compost.
 Once you double-dig a garden bed, don’t walk on it or you’ll compact the soil all over again.